codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a fat psychic?
-A four-chin teller.
+It's been months since I bought the book "how to scam people online".
+It still hasn't turned up.

 ## Daily Trivia

-What port does HTTP run on?
+What was the first commerically available computer processor?
- 1. 23
+ 1. Intel 486SX
- 2. 80
+ 2. TMS 1000
- 3. 53
+ 3. Intel 4004
- 4. 443
+ 4. AMD AM386

 <details>
   <summary>Answer</summary>
-  80
+  Intel 4004
 </details>